Hand and Arm Vibration Syndrome Compensation Claims

 The amount of compensation you can claim will vary, depending on the extent of your condition and your personal circumstances.
 Your compensation may cover the suffering caused by the injury itself, as well as any loss of earnings and the cost of any specialist medical treatments.

 What is important is that The Compensation Experts help thousands of people receive the compensation they deserve.
-We also work on a ‘no win, no fee’ basis, so in general, in the event that your claim is unsuccessful, you’ll have nothing to pay.
+We also work on a ‘no win, no fee’ basis (*Conditions may apply.
+Please see details at the bottom of the page).

 Discuss your claim in complete confidence today.
 You’ll get a more clear idea of the compensation your unique case deserves – and we’ll even call you back.